ava/use-http/README.md

       // applies linear backoff
       return attempt * 1000
     },
-    // this will tell useFetch not to run the request if the list doesn't haveMore
-    // i.e. if the last page fetched was < 15, don't run the request again
-    perPage: 15,
     // these will be the exact same ones as Apollo's
     cachePolicy: 'cache-and-network', 'network-only', 'cache-only', 'no-cache' // 'cache-first'
     // potential idea to fetch on server instead of just having `loading` state.
 Not sure if this is a good idea though